Low Level API¶

 is the operation (translate, rotation, scaling, concatenate).

-The Path module provides Low Level APIs for creating paths in platform specific format.
+The Path module provides Low Level APIs for creating paths in target specific format.
 The file LLVG_PATH_impl.h

 , which comes with the Path module, defines the API headers to be implemented.